agorischek/verify-repo/README.md

 ## Authoring plugins

 You can extend `verify-repo` with custom checks by creating a plugin.
-A plugin is a function that returns a `RepoPlugin` object, usually created via the `plugin` helper.

-Key concepts:

 - **`name` / `description`**: Metadata for the plugin.
 - **`docs`**: Documentation for the checks provided by the plugin (shown in `--docs`).